iCloudHospital/.github/.github/ISSUE_TEMPLATE/new_saas_website.md

 - [ ] Hospital is registered for the IdentityServer
 - [ ] Env sheet is updated
 - [ ] Hospital website is created via SaaS Launcher
+- [ ] Azure Blob storage is created and all assets are included
 - [ ] Local Manager account is created and verified
 - [ ] External sign-in credentials are updated
 - [ ] (if custom domain is marked) CH-API CORS is updated